AlanXia0118/Cifar-10-Classifier/README.md

 # Cifar-10-Classifier
-An image classifier trained on Cifar-10 dataset, inspired by assignment two of cs231n.
+An image classifier trained on Cifar-10 dataset with 80.9% accuracy, inspired by assignment two of cs231n.